Love in the Moonlight

-Love in the Moonlight is a South Korean television series starring Park Bo-gum, Kim Yoo-jung, Jung Jin-young, Chae Soo-bin, and Kwak Dong-yeon.
+Love in the Moonlight is a South Korean television series starring Park Bo-gum, Kim You-jung, Jung Jin-young, Chae Soo-bin, and Kwak Dong-yeon.
 It is a coming-of-age story and youth romance set during 19th-century Joseon Dynasty based on the web novel Moonlight Drawn By Clouds which was first serialized on Naver in 2013 and consequently published as a five-part series of books in 2015.
 It aired on KBS2 at 22:00 (KST) every Monday and Tuesday for 18 episodes from August 22, 2016, until October 18, 2016.

-A commercial and critical success, Moonlight achieved a peak audience rating of 23.3% in South Korea and was praised for its production, performances and music.
+A commercial and critical success, Love in the Moonlight achieved a peak audience rating of 23.3% in South Korea and was praised for its production, performances and music.
 It won Best Drama Series at the 22nd Asian Television Awards, and received six nominations at the 53rd Baeksang Arts Awards where it won popularity Awards for leads Park and Kim.
-The press referred to its influence as "Moonlight Syndrome" as it topped topicality, content and brand reputation charts in and beyond its run.
+The press referred to its influence as "Moonlight Syndrome" as it topped topicality, content and brand reputation charts during and beyond its run.

-The series aired worldwide, with English subtitles, starting August 23, 2016, every Tuesday and Wednesday at 21:50 (KST) on KBS World.
-It also streams internationally on Viki and Netflix.

 Synopsis

-The series is a coming-of-age story about Crown Prince Lee Yeong's (Park Bo-gum) growth from a boy into a revered monarch, and his unlikely relationship with eunuch Hong Ra-on (Kim Yoo-jung).
+The series is a coming-of-age story about Crown Prince Lee Yeong's (Park Bo-gum) growth from a boy into a revered monarch, and his unlikely relationship with eunuch Hong Ra-on (Kim You-jung).